 The mission of the Seattle Police Department is to prevent crime, enforce the law, and support quality public safety by delivering respectful, professional, and dependable police services.
 SPD's department priorities include the use of best practices that include officer safety guidelines and performance-based accountability to provide progressive and responsive police services to crime victims, witnesses, and all members of the community, and to structure the organization to support the SPD mission and field a well-trained sworn and non-sworn workforce that uses technology, training, equipment, and research strategically and effectively.
-The use of Crash Data Retrieval (CDR) tools assists in the collecting of evidence related to the investigation and recreation of traffic collisions.
+Electronic device extraction and imaging technologies contribute to crime reduction by assisting in collecting evidence related to serious and/or violent criminal activity as part of the investigation of criminal activity.
+These technologies are used only with the device owner's consent, pursuant to search warrant authority, or in certain circumstances outlined in RCW 9.73.210.